-- Review assignments and determine whether or not the Ethics Commission would have jurisdiction, if the allegation(s) is true, and if it would be a violation of this Code. - Consult with the Town Attorney or an Attorney, and other professionals specially appointed by the Town Council to conduct its duties on assignments. - Request the Attorney provide advisory opinions with regard to the requirements of this Code pertaining to the subject assignment.
-Advisory opinions rendered by the Town Attorney, until amended or revoked by the Ethics Commission, shall be binding and shall be deemed to be final decisions. - Conduct hearings, and issue subpoenas or subpoenas pursuant to Sections 7-148(c)(10)(B) of the Connecticut General Statutes. - Compile and maintain a record with the Town Clerk of all reports, advisory opinions, statements, and memoranda filed by and with the Commission to facilitate public access to such reports and statements. - Report to the Town Council when an investigation is complete, and a decision is rendered. - Annually report to the Town Council on the status of investigations; summarizing the activities of the commission. - All Agendas and Minutes of the Ethics Commission are public information and will be made available to the public through the Town's meeting portal and the Town Clerk's Office in accordance with Sections 1-200, 1-225 of the Connecticut General Statutes.
-Executive session discussion will be confidential. - 5.
-Procedures a.
+- Review assignments and determine whether or not the Ethics Commission would have jurisdiction, if the allegation(s) is true, and if it would be a violation of this Code. - Consult with the Town Attorney or an Attorney, and other professionals specially appointed by the Town Council to conduct its duties on assignments, as authorized by the Town Council on a case-by case-basis. - Request the Attorney provide advisory opinions with regard to the requirements of this Code pertaining to the subject assignment.
+Advisory opinions rendered by the Town Attorney, until amended or revoked by the Ethics Commission, shall be binding and shall be deemed to be final decisions. - Conduct hearings and issue subpoenas or subpoenas pursuant to Sections 7-148(c)(10)(B) of the Connecticut General Statutes. - Compile and maintain a record with the Town Clerk of all reports, advisory opinions, statements, and memoranda filed by and with the Commission to facilitate public access to such reports and statements unless doing so would violate the confidentiality provision of this Code or is otherwise prohibited by law. - Report to the Town Council when an investigation is complete, and a decision is rendered. - Annually report to the Town Council on the status of investigations, while maintaining confidentiality as applicable; summarizing the activities of the commission. - Agendas and Minutes of the Ethics Commission, not including those protected by confidentiality, are public information and will be made available to the public through the Town's meeting portal and the Town Clerk's Office in accordance with Sections 1-200, 1-225 of the Connecticut General Statutes.
+Executive session discussion will be confidential.

+5. Procedures

+a.
 Filing of Complaints

-Complaints of violation of the code of Ethics related to unethical behavior concerning any official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in person on a form prescribed by the Commission and signed under penalty of false statement before one of the following:
+Complaints of violation of the code of Ethics related to unethical behavior concerning any municipal official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in person on a form prescribed by the Commission and signed under penalty of false statement before the Ledyard Town Clerk; or Assistant Town Clerk. one of the following

-- 1. A judge of a court of record
+1. A judge of a court of record

-- 2. A clerk or a deputy clerk of a court having a seal;

-- 3. A Town Clerk;

-- 4. A public notary;

-- 5. An attorney admitted to the bar of this state

-- 6. A justice of the peace
+- 2. A clerk or a deputy clerk of a court having a seal; - 3.
+AThe Ledyard Town Clerk (Moved to above paragraph); - 4.
+A public notary; - 5.
+An attorney admitted to the bar of this state - 6.
+A justice of the peace

-No complaint may be made under the code unless it is filed with the Commission within three (3) years after the violation alleged in the complaint has been committed.
-If multiple violations are alleged, the three (3) year limitation shall be applied separately to each such alleged violation.
+No complaint may be made under the code unless it is filed with the Commission within three (3) four (4) years after the violation alleged in the complaint has been committed, and within six (6) months of discovery.
+If multiple violations are alleged, the four (4) three (3) year limitation shall be applied separately to each such alleged violation.